Is my Mom a Narcissist?

 Underneath her defensive veneer of superiority is a scared, lonely person who is terrified of being seen for who she truly is.
 And who she is (in her mind) is not good enough.
-She is directly transferring her own most dreaded fear onto you, giving you that burden to bear, as it were.
+So she is directly transferring her own most dreaded fear onto you, giving you that burden to bear, as it were.

 The Mother Who Needs to Win (Superiority)

-Some mothers judge, micromanage, weigh-in, comment, and critique because they need to be the person with all the answers.
+Some mothers judge, micromanage, weigh in, comment, and critique because they need to be the person with all the answers.
 Mothers like this feel compelled to top you no matter what.
 Whatever your opinion, they will counter with one of their own.
 If something bad happened to you, they had it worse.

-Whatever you do, in Mom’s mind, you need correcting, setting straight, fixing, bettering, and improving.
+In Mom’s mind, you need correcting, setting straight, fixing, bettering, and improving.
 And Mom is just the person to do it.
 After all, who knows you better than your mother?
 So, when it comes to who you need to be and what you’re doing wrong, she is always right (and never sorry).